an-kwang-jin/Automatic-Logistics-Transportation-System/README.md

 #3.
 Slave S/W >> 28BYJ-48 Stepping Motor Driver : https://eteo.tistory.com/330

 I will upload the SLAVE code except OLED tutorial.
 And I will upload the MASTER full code.

 (If you want to use OLED, you can get information through the link#1 above.)

+ You can check the result of this project : https://www.instagram.com/p/DD31q4typRS/?igsh=emQ0b3c0a3Q3Yzlw